rama270677/pvslib/float/README.md

 The theory `ieee754_data` contains fundamental declarations and properties, such as the datatype denoting floating-point data and its special values (_NaN_, _infinites_, _zeros_).
 Properties of the fragment of the real numbers being represented by floating-point numbers are provided in the theory `ieee754_domain`.
 The connection between both theories is established in `ieee754_semantics` where notions such as rounding and projection are axiomatized.

-The theory hiearchy is shown below.
+The theory hierarchy is shown below.
 The arrows depicts importing relations.

 ```mermaid
 graph LR;